 Beach House by Nook Architects

 Nook Architects designed this stunning beach house located in Costa Brava, Spain,in 2017.
+The 4 storey residence sits upon a rock and descends, in steps, until it meets the sea, to which it is connected with a private jetty.
 Take a look at the complete story after the jump.

 The house spreads out over four floors.
 It sits upon a rock and descends, in steps, until it meets the sea, to which it is connected with a private jetty.